Practical Travel Information for Tourists Visiting Czechia

 Traveling by Air / Main Airports

 Most passengers flying to Czechia use the airport in Prague and this is the airport with the most connections.
-At the time of writing (2018), the airport in Prague served flights from and to the following destinations:
+At the time of writing (the summer of 2020), air transport was vastly affected by the COVID-19 pandemic and by the global travel restrictions.
+The airport in Prague served scheduled flights from and to the following destinations:

 Please note that some of the above connections are seasonal only and the situation may differ due to the ongoing coronavirus pandemic.
 Airlines may cancel any connection at their discretion and new travel restrictions may be put in place.
-An up-to-date list of destinations served by Václav Havel Airport Prague can be found here.
+An up-to-date list of all resumed routes served by Václav Havel Airport Prague can be found here.